Mary Lindell: Ravensbrück trials

 SS officer Percy Treite was sentenced to death.
 He committed suicide in prison on 8 April 1947.

 Le Foulon's research

 In 2015, Marie-Laure Le Foulon published an account of her research on Lindell based on the work of Corinna von List and information provided by Anise Postel-Vienay, both members of the French Resistance.
 Lindell was accused of being SS officer Percy Treite's lover.
 He was 33 years old in 1945; she was 49 years old.
-Allegations that she was a "double agent" were debunked by Lindell's biographer and historian Peter Hore.Hore, p.
-241 In a television interview, Hore called the allegation that Lindell was a German agent "complete nonsense."
+Allegations that she was a "double agent" were debunked by Lindell's biographer and historian Peter Hore.
+In a television interview, Hore called the allegation that Lindell was a German agent "complete nonsense."

 The French Resistance was riddled with rivalries and back-biting.
 Hore commented that Lindell resisted the German occupation of France for more than four years unlike many of her critics who joined the resistance only when it became clear that Germany was losing the war.